Category:Scraping Tools

 If you're using Zyte primarily to bypass anti-bot systems and get HTML back:

 - Scrape.do: Best overall.
-98.19% success rate, 4.7s response time, $0.80 per 1K.
-Faster, more reliable, and cheaper than Zyte.
+Near-perfect success rates, the fastest average response, and a clear cost advantage over Zyte.
 The obvious choice for developers who handle their own parsing.

 - Bright Data: Best for enterprise.
-98.44% success rate with the largest proxy network.
+Highest success rate in our latest benchmark with the largest proxy network.
 Pay more for maximum reliability.

 - ScraperAPI: Only if you specifically need their SERP/e-commerce templates.
 Otherwise, Zyte actually beats it on performance.